The Mediterranean diet adapted for the Indian kitchen (complete guide)

 - Curd or buttermilk alongside, in a small katori.

-- Herbs and spices generously — fresh coriander, mint, curry leaves, turmeric, cumin, ginger, garlic.
+- Herbs and spices generously — coriander, mint, curry leaves, turmeric, cumin, ginger, garlic.

-The structure looks unfamiliar to most Indian eaters at first, because the vegetable share is much larger and the grain share is much smaller than what we're used to.
+The structure looks unfamiliar at first because the vegetable share is much larger and the grain share much smaller than we're used to.
 Stay with it for two weeks.
 The energy difference is usually obvious.

 The fats conversation